Active

 Adam Wachowski Yes

-1. City Council unanimously passed Resolution 26-013 authorizing a letter of support for a proposed state “Individual Assistance” disaster recovery grant program.
+1. City Council unanimously passed a resolution authorizing a letter of support for a proposed state “Individual Assistance” disaster recovery grant program.

 City Council